dchaur/js-spa/README.md

-# Javascript SPA
+# Pure JS dashboard
-This is a basic SPA (single page application) application, it uses ES6, SASS
+The aim of this project is build JS dashboard without any JS framework.
+It uses ES6, webpack, sass and D3JS

 ## Installation